-7. Retirement Plan
+6. Retirement Plan

 The Company has an IRC Section 401(k) retirement plan, covering all eligible employees.
-The Company did not offer a contribution percentage match during 2021 and 2020.
+Under the terms of the 401(k) Plan, the Company may elect to match a discretionary percentage of contributions.
+Total matching contributions were \$1.5 million for the year ended December 31, 2022.
+The Company did not offer a contribution percentage match during 2021.

-8. Related Party Transactions
+7. Related Party Transactions

-During 2019, 2020, and 2021, the Company engaged EVERSANA Life Science Services, LLC, ("EVERSANA"), to provide certain marketing services to the Company.
+During 2022 and 2021, the Company engaged EVERSANA Life Science Services, LLC, ("EVERSANA"), to provide certain marketing services to the Company.
 Leana Wood, the spouse of Todd Wood, the Company's Chief Commercial Offer, is an employee of EVERSANA.
-The Company incurred \$2.6 million, \$1.3 million, and \$0.4 million in costs for the year ended December 31, 2021, 2020, and 2019, respectively.
+The Company incurred \$3.2 million and \$2.6 million in costs for the years ended December 31, 2022 and 2021, respectively.
+Amount due to EVERSANA were \$0.3 million and \$0.6 million as of December 31, 2022 and 2021, respectively.

 On October 1, 2019, the Company entered into a consulting agreement with Michael Dobak pursuant to which the Company will compensate Michael Dobak, in an amount not to exceed \$100,000, for certain public relations and marketing services.
 On July 28, 2020, the Company and Michael Dobak entered into an amendment to such consulting agreement to modify the terms of Michael Dobak's compensation.
 The amended consulting agreement compensated Michael Dobak \$15,000 per month for the period May 11, 2020 through September 30, 2020 and also granted him a restricted stock unit award that fully vested in a single installment on August 31, 2020 and represented the contingent right to receive 5,000 shares of common stock on January 2, 2021.
 On November 11, 2020, the Company and Michael Dobak entered into an amendment to such consulting agreement to extend the term through December 31, 2020 with a continued monthly payment of \$15,000.
-On February 26, 2021, the Company and Michael Dobak agreed to extend his agreement through April 30, 2021 with a revised monthly payment of \$20,000.
+On February 26, 2021, the Company and Michael Dobak agreed to extend his agreement through April 30, 2021, with a revised monthly payment of \$20,000.
 Michael Dobak is the brother of Dr. John Dobak, the Company's Chief Executive Officer.
-The Company incurred \$0.1 million, \$0.2 million, and \$20,000 in costs for the year ended December 31, 2021, 2020, and 2019, respectively.
+The Company incurred zero and \$0.1 million in costs for the year ended December 31, 2022 and 2021, respectively.

-There were no other related party transactions identified for the years ended December 31, 2021, 2020, or 2019.
+There were no other related party transactions identified for the years ended December 31, 2022 and 2021.

-9. Subsequent Events
+8. Subsequent Events

-The Company considered subsequent events through March 10, 2022, the date the consolidated financial statements were available to be issued.
+The Company considered subsequent events through March 2, 2023, the date the consolidated financial statements were available to be issued.